james-jw/xq-promise/README.md

 The pattern resolves around the idea of deferred execution through what is often called a
 <code>deferred</code> object.
 When an action is deferred, it returns a function, known as <code>promise</code> which
-when executed at a later time will perform and return the results of the work its deferring.
+when executed at a later time will perform and return the results of the work it is deferring.

 Additionally, with the <code>defer</code> and <code>promise</code> functions comes the ability to attach further processing at a later date, prior to actual execution via callback functions.
 This may sound confusing and hard to imagine, but I promise the examples that follow will make it clearer.